shubhank-srivastava/google-sheet-watcher-cli/README.md

 ```
 gsheets import
 ```
 Import spreadsheets of auhtorised google user.
-Remember that all the sheets shared at the email mentioned as client_email in the generated JSON file are ONLY the private files that will be imported.
+Remember that all the sheets shared at the email mentioned as client_email field in the generated JSON file are ONLY the private files that will be imported.

 ```
 gsheets add <URL>
 ```
-Add a Google Spreadsheet (should be public or privately visible to client_email in JSON)
+Add a Google Spreadsheet (should be public or privately visible to client_email field in the downloaded JSON file.)
 ```
 gsheets list
 ```